matthhan/matthhan.github.io/_posts/2020-10-20-about-scrum-terminology.markdown

 as time goes on: People on the team forget that your "Daily Meeting" was introduced as part of something called Scrum and has a very clear definition and purpose.
 Over time it might happen that it becomes something else.
 After
-all: "Who are you to tell me what a 'Daily Meeting' is supposed to be like?
+all: "Who are you to tell me what a 'Daily Meeting' is supposed to be like?"

 By having a name like "Daily Scrum", all of these problems are avoided: Since the Scrum Guide invents the term, it can define its meaning clearly and